 Wheat is the second most-produced cereal crop after maize, with 683.15 million metric tons of global production in 20095.
 The top three producers of wheat are China, India, and the United States of America.
 China, the top producer of wheat globally, utilizes its entire wheat yield.
 India also cultivates for its own consumption.
-The U.S. produces around 1.3 to 2 billion bushels per year (1 bushel of wheat at 13.5% moisture=27.21kg) but half of it is exported.
+The U.S. produces around moisture=27.21kg) but half of it is exported.
 Canada, Australia and Argentina also export a portion of their wheat production.
-For the last decade or so, wheat hectarage has consistently declined and failed to meet the target6.
+For the last decade or so, wheat hectarage has consistently for the last decade or so, wheat hectarage has consistently declined and failed to meet the target6.